AlezHibali/RiftRanks/README.md

 Welcome to RiftRanks, your go-to platform for discovering the latest and most accurate rankings of professional League of Legends teams.
 This project is dedicated to providing gamers and esports enthusiasts with up-to-date and reliable information about their favorite teams, backed by advanced technology and seamless integration of various services.

+More details could be found here:
+Demo Video link:

 ### Overview

 RiftRanks utilizes a robust tech stack to deliver its services: